ndwilliams3/jQuery-SlideFooter-for-Hubspot/readme.md

     code goes her
     </style>

-or added to your custom.css file
+or add to your custom.css file

 Add initialization script with options